amusarra/quarkus-graphql-quickstart/README.md

 quarkus dev
 ```

 > **Note**: Before starting the application in dev mode, make sure you have correctly installed and configured Docker or Podman on your system.
-In case of incorrect configuration or lack of Docker or Podman, the application will not start correctly and you may encounter errors like those reported below:
+In case of incorrect configuration or lack of Docker or Podman, the application will not start correctly, and you may encounter errors like those reported below:
 >
 > ```shell
 > 2025-01-29 09:33:31,911 WARN  [org.tes.doc.DockerClientProviderStrategy] (build-26) DOCKER_HOST unix:///var/run/docker.sock is not listening: java.io.IOException: com.sun.jna.LastErrorException: [61] Connection refused